-Seeing the orangutans at the feeding stations was such a treat, but these orangutans are semi-wild because they are used to seeing people everyday come and watch them eat.
+Seeing the orangutans at the feeding stations was such a treat, but these orangutans are semi-wild because they are used to seeing people every day come and observe them during their eating times.
 We loved how close we could get to the orangutans at the feeding stations for this purpose, but there was something that felt more rewarding to spot the animals in the wild from the boat.

 Because the fruit was in season, this also meant that all of the orangutans may not show up to the feeding stations seeing how they can eat and fill themselves up on their own with the fruit in the wild.